James Baylis Allen: Biography

 Allen was born in Birmingham, 18 April 1803, the son of a button-manufacturer.
 As a boy he followed his father's business; then about age 15 he was articled to Josiah Allen, an elder brother and general engraver in Birmingham.
 Three years later he began his artistic training by attending the drawing classes of John Vincent Barber and Samuel Lines.

 In 1824 Allen went to London, and found employment in the studio of the Findens, for whose Royal Gallery of British Art he engraved at a later period "Trent in the Tyrol", after Augustus Wall Callcott.

+In the 1860s he was living in Cantelowes Road near Camden Town, living at the same address as another artist, Walter James Allen, who was presumably a close relative.

-Allen died after a long illness at Camden Town on 10 January 1876 and was buried on the western side of Highgate Cemetery.
-The grave (no.144) no longer has a marker but the remains of the plinth are still visible.
+He died after a long illness, still living near Camden Town, on 10 January 1876 and was buried on the western side of Highgate Cemetery.
+The grave (no 144) no longer has a marker but the remains of the plinth are still visible.